netserf/netsig-presentation-network-scanning/README.md

 ## Presentation Summary

-In this session we'll look at ...
+In this session we'll look at various tools used to scan networks and we'll go through a series of exercises to help you reveal potential holes in your network security.
-Topics will include ...

 ## Presentation Slides